Vélodrome d'Hiver: Post-war track encounter

-The final events
+Final events

 The last six-day race at the Vel' d'Hiv' started on 7 November 1958.
 The stars were Roger Rivière, Jacques Anquetil, Fausto Coppi and André Darrigade.
 The race was run with teams of three.
 Rivière had to drop out after a crash with Anquetil in the first hours; on 12 November, Darrigade won the biggest prime, or intermediate prize, ever offered at the track: one million francs.
 The overall winners were Anquetil and his partners, Darrigade and Terruzzi.
 The building had grown old, dirty and dusty and leaked when it rained.
 Electricity cables hung in loops.

 The final night at the Vel' d'Hiv' was 12 May 1959, featuring the painter Salvador Dalí.
 Among his stage props was a model of the Eiffel Tower, which he exploded to symbolise the end of the exhibition hall in which he stood.
 A fire destroyed part of the Vélodrome d'Hiver in 1959 and the rest of the structure was demolished.
 A block of flats and a building belonging to the Ministry of the Interior now stand on the site.